samsaradog/prolog_ttt/README.md

 Stay tuned for further developments.
 The adventure continues.

+## Sources

+There are many resources on the web for learning Prolog.
+The one I found most useful was a [tutorial](http://www.csupomona.edu/~jrfisher/www/prolog_tutorial/pt_framer.html) by J. R. Fisher at CSU Pomona.
+You may notice that it contains an implementation of a Tic-Tac-Toe game, which I built on extensively.
+While there are similarities, such as using a list of unbound variables to represent the game, the search algorithm in the tutorial is different.
+Dr. (I presume) Fisher used a value assessment for each node that included the number of potential wins available for each player, and only searches the graph to a depth of two.
+If I use a minimax algorithm, I'll use the same pruning algorithm as in other implementations, meaning to search the entire pruned graph to find the best move.
+Then again, I may revert to a rule-based system like I used in my first c++ implementation.

 ## Bonus Material

-There is a fizzbuzz.pl file with a solution to the fizzbuzz kata in prolog for your enjoyment and edification.
+There is a fizzbuzz.pl file with a solution to the fizzbuzz kata in prolog for your pleasure and edification.
 Running it is similar to the above:

     ?- ['fizzbuzz'].
     ?- run_tests.